flosch/pongo/README.md

-pongo is a template engine which implements a [Django-template](https://docs.djangoproject.com/en/dev/topics/templates/)-like syntax.
+pongo is a well-tested template engine which implements a [Django-template](https://docs.djangoproject.com/en/dev/topics/templates/)-like syntax.

 Please have a look at the test (`template_test.go`) for examples.